Grant Focus Area

 8. Grant requests should not exceed more than 50% of the project budget.

-10. Organizations with low overhead, supported by form 990 tax returns, are preferred.
+10. Organizations with low overhead (25% or under), supported by form 990 tax returns, are preferred.

 11. Agencies with a Judeo-Christian influence on those they serve are preferred, but no grants will be given to religious programs solely for the purpose of proselytizing.

-Grants will not be considered for the following areas: media projects including books and films, art programs, HIV/AIDS programs, endowment funds, general operating expenses, political or lobbying programs, to any individual, to private foundations, to religious programs with the primary purpose of proselytization.
+Grants will not be considered for the following areas: endowment funds, political or lobbying programs, to any individual, to private foundations, to religious programs with the primary purpose of proselytization.

 If, after a careful review of SG Foundation's grant criteria, you believe we will be interested in a proposal from your group, please visit our Proposal Guidelines section for instructions.
 All grant applications must follow the SG proposal guidelines and all proposals go through a competitive review process.
 The SG Foundation reserves the right to approve or disapprove any proposal.